Home » PowerShell » PowerShell Find file (Search for Files using Get-ChildItem)

 PS C:\Temp> Get-ChildItem *.txt

-To find and list all files stored on drive D:\ location, using Get-ChildItem is given below
+To find and list all files stored on drive D:\ location, use the command PowerShell Get-ChildItem.

 PS C:\> Get-ChildItem -Path D:\

-Above Get-ChildItem cmdlet takes D:\ as path and lists all the directory and files stored on location.
+The Get-ChildItem cmdlet uses the Path parameter to specify the location, in this case, D:\, and lists all the directories and files stored on location.
 It displays results items with Mode, LastWriteTime, and Length Name columns.

 PowerShell Find File Recursively using Recurse parameter

-To find and list all files stored on drive D:\ location, using PowerShell Get-ChildItem with Recurse parameter in PowerShell.
+To find and list all files stored on drive D:\ location, use PowerShell Get-ChildItem with Recurse parameter in PowerShell.

 PS C:\> Get-ChildItem -Path D:\ -Recurse

-Using recurse parameter will list all files that the user has access to, however, doing recurse operation, if the user doesn’t have access to any of the resource items, it will throw an error.
+In the above PowerShell script, the Get-ChildItem cmdlet uses the Recurse parameter to recursively get files from a location.
+This command will list all files that the user has access to, however, doing recurse operation, if the user doesn’t have access to any of the resource items, it will throw an error.

 PS C:\> Get-ChildItem -Path D:\ -Recurse -ErrorAction SilentlyContinue

-PowerShell Tip: How to add a newline to string or variable?
+PowerShell Tip: How to add a new line to a string or variable?

-Search for files that do not match using exclude parameter
+Search for files that do not match using the Exclude parameter

-To find all files in current and subdirectory that do not match PowerShell wildcard *.exe, we can do it using exclude parameter
+To find all files in the current directory that do not match PowerShell wildcard *.exe, we can do it using the Exclude parameter with the Get-ChildItem cmdlet.

 PS D:\Temp> Get-ChildItem -Exclude *.exe -Recurse

-PowerShell Tip: How to search string in files using PowerShell Grep!
+PowerShell Tip: How to search strings in files using PowerShell Grep!

-To get a list of all files in directory and subdirectory that matches PowerShell wildcard pattern *.doc,*.docx
+To get a list of all files in the directory and subdirectory that matches PowerShell wildcard pattern *.doc,*.docx, use the Get-ChildItem cmdlet with the Include parameter.

 PS D:\Temp> Get-ChildItem -Include *.doc,*.docx -File -Recurse -ErrorAction SilentlyContinue